Graduate Certificate in Government Accounting

 Admission Deadlines and Application Requirements

 Graduate tuition rates apply for the graduate certificate in government accounting program.

 This program has been approved for veteran benefits.
 Please direct questions to the Office of Military Services at 703-993-1316 or email email@example.com.

 Students must complete 12 credits from the following list to complete the graduate certificate in government accounting.

-- ACCT 672: Government and Non-profit Accounting or ACCT 792: Seminar in Governmental Accounting (for students who completed ACCT 672 or equivalent in their undergraduate or other graduate program)
+- ACCT 672: Government and Non-profit Accounting (Students who completed ACCT 672 or equivalent in their undergraduate or other graduate programs)

 - ACCT 611: Advanced Managerial Accounting

 - ACCT 742: Governance and Ethics

 - ACCT 772: Federal Financial Reporting